Opinion — Mic invites contributors and staff writers to offer commentary and context about news and timely issues.

 It's ugly and devastating work.
 But it's work the white imagination repeatedly reminds us is necessary.

 "You all want to know who that 'big bad dude' was?"
-Crutcher's sister, Tiffany, told reporters at an emotional press conference in Tulsa.
+Crutcher's sister, Tiffany, told reporters at an emotional press conference in Tulsa after her brother's death.
 "That big bad dude was my twin brother.
 That big bad dude was a father.
 That big bad dude was a son.
 That big bad dude was enrolled at Tulsa Community College, just wanting to make us proud ...
 That big bad dude was at church singing with all of his flaws, every week ...
 That's who he was ...
 Now, he'll never get that chance ...
 That big bad dude — his life mattered."